core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Name as identityref

-Alternatively, an identityref MAY be encoded using a name as defined in {{RFC7951}} section 6.8.
+Alternatively, an identityref MAY be encoded using a name as defined in {{name}}.
 When names are used, identityref MUST be encoded using a CBOR text string data item (major type 3).
-If the identity is defined in different module than the leaf node containing the identityref value, the namespace-qualified form MUST be used.
-Otherwise, both the simple and namespace-qualified forms are permitted.
-Names and namespaces are defined in {{RFC7951}} section 4.
+If the identity is defined in different module than the leaf node containing the identityref data node, the namespace qualified form MUST be used.
+Otherwise, both the simple and namespace qualified forms are permitted.
+Names and namespaces are defined in {{name}}.

-The following example shows the encoding of the identity 'iana-if-type:ethernetCsmacd' using its name.
+The following example shows the encoding of the identity 'iana-if-type:ethernetCsmacd' using its namespace qualified name.
 This example is described in {{identityref-with-sid}}.

 CBOR diagnostic notation: "iana-if-type:ethernetCsmacd"